K1015/EPIX/pynq_z1_handoff/README.md

 | IID | 1000/1000 | 26650 | 23.984 ms |
 | EPIX | 1000/1000 | 18449.912 | 21.278 ms |

-The fixed graph's optimum cut is 285.
-RNG counts measure source work; electrical energy was not measured.

 ## Rebuild (optional)

 The ready-to-run BIT/HWH/Tcl files are beside each notebook.
 FPGA sources and project files are in `vivado/`.